 Here's the gist:

 - Gender identity: The gender a person considers themselves to be.
 This can be "man," "woman," or something else (for example, bi-gender or gender-fluid).
-Does not have to be the same as their biological sex or the gender assigned to them at birth.
+It does not have to be the same as their biological sex or the gender assigned to them at birth.

 - Gender expression: The way a person expresses their gender identity.
 This can change from day to day.

-- Sexual orientation: Defined by the gender(s) a people feels sexually attracted to.
+- Sexual orientation: Defined by the gender(s) a person feels sexually attracted to.

 Some Sexual Orientation Terms

 Someone who is only attracted to people of the same gender.

 Someone who is attracted to both men and women

 Someone who is attracted to multiple genders and prefers not to limit themselves to the gender binary

 Someone who doesn't feel sexually attracted to anyone and may prefer not to have sexual relationships